Stamplay/docs/source/includes/object.md

 This is so it may be populated with the parent object, eliminating the need for a subsequent request to fetch the relationship data.
 To populate the `owner` field, include the query parameter `populate_owner` as `true` in your request.

-The `owner` property is a default User relationship, but others can be added through the Stamplay editor.
+The `owner` property is a default User relationship field on an Object record.

+When using the SDK, this field is set if a current user session is in progress, otherwise it is left blank.
+To add owner's to your Object records when using the REST API or Node.js SDK, set this field as the owner of the record.

 To manage these relationships, just update this field to the "_id" of the User to reference in the relationship.